Koepel/Fun_with_millis/README.md

    This example sketch combines millis(), boolean variables and a finite state machine.

 Maybe in the future I will add a few:
-Softly pulse a led with a brightness that is according to the human eye.
+Softly pulse a led PWM and make the brightness according to the human eye.
 Measure how long something takes with millis() or micros().
 Play a tune without delay, using millis() and a "update" function.
 Detecting when a button is pressed for a short or longer time, or accelerate the increase of a value when a button is pressed longer.